rack4java/rack4java/README.md

 # Associated Projects

 * Many thanks to Anthony Eden for the original [JRack][4].
 * Many thanks to Florin Patrascu who forked JRack, set up [a git repo][5] and kept the idea alive.
+* [tools for routing requests to Rack applications][7]
-* An in-progress example of a [Rack4Java wrapper for the Jetty web server, using the Servlet API][6].
+* An in-progress example of a [Rack4Java wrapper for the Servlet API with an example using the Jetty web server][6].

 # Building